Bug report #14981

 "Error 11 Connection to database failed" - although the GPKG-Database is connected in DB-Manager and existing data viewable.

-#3 Updated by Even Rouault almost 3 years ago
+#3 Updated by Even Rouault about 3 years ago

 There are 2 issues :